Working hard is important, but many studies and my experience suggest that, to perform better, we should slow down and do less.

 An article titled, The Key to Success: Doing Less.

-Along the lines of the studies I referenced in my Think Better piece, the WSJ article highlights thought-provoking and, perhaps to many, counter-intutive research.
+Along the lines of the studies I referenced in my Think Better piece, the WSJ article highlights thought-provoking and, perhaps to many, counter-intuitive research.
 The title of the researcher’s book says it all:

 I work in the investment management industry, which is famous, or maybe infamous, for long hours, back-to-back meetings and often frantic work environments.
 I’ve seen many bad decisions made by professionals who don’t take time to step back and think dispassionately or independently.
 Too many run too fast with the herd, toward the rapid and constant prognostications of others who are often wrong.